Alcohol Harms Your Sleep: Here’s HowUpdated on September 24, 2020

 How Does Alcohol Affect Sleep Quality?

 One of the primary reasons we need sleep is so that we can be awake and aware the following day.
-Whether it’s driving, taking care of family, or performing daily work obligations, a well-rested person performs at a higher level and with lower risk for accidents.
+Whether it’s driving, taking care of family, or performing daily work obligations, a well-rested person performs at a higher level and with a lower risk for accidents.

 Most people know that drinking can bring a hangover the next day that can come with all sorts of symptoms including headache, nausea, fatigue, irritability, and sensitivity to light and sound.
 But a hangover is typically thought of as an outcome of drinking to excess, and most people assume that if they don’t drink that much, they can avoid next-day effects.